airboxlab/airboxlab.github.io/_drafts/2016-08-22-streaming-microservices.md

    - other jobs in the pipeline that can trigger events based on statictics values
    - reporting tools, for instance one that email a periodic email to users telling him how was air quality in the past days or weeks<br/><br/>

    We also perform **aggregations** that are used downstream or served to users (values available by API, used by mobile and web apps).
-It reduces throughput
+It reduces average response size and latency.

 3. **Alerting**